-- For more information about education and training options, see the fact sheet Education and Training after Year 10.
+- For more information about education and training options, visit the Education and Training after Year 10 page.

 Where can I get more information?

-- Your pathways: Where to from here is a great place to start looking at the education and training options available in Tasmania.
+- The Anything can happen website is a great place to start looking at the education and training options available in Tasmania.

 - Your child’s school would be happy to talk to you and your child about the education and training they may be interested in after Year 10, and how they can support and encourage your child’s aspirations.

-- For more information about transition planning in government schools or requesting an exemption from education and training for work, see the parent fact sheets:
+- For more information about transition planning in government schools or requesting an exemption from education and training for work, have a look at the Careerify website.